 The operating partnership agreement further provides that, subject to the foregoing, limited partners may exercise their redemption rights only with respect to limited partnership interests that they have held for at least one year.
-A limited partner may not deliver more than two redemption notices in a single calendar year and may not exercise a redemption right for fewer than 1,000 limited partnership interests, unless such limited partner holds fewer than 1,000 limited partnership interests to exercise its redemption right, it must exercise its redemption right for all of its limited partnership units.
+A limited partner may not deliver more than two redemption notices in a single calendar year and may not exercise a redemption right for fewer than 1,000 limited partnership interests, unless such limited partner holds fewer than 1,000 limited partnership interests, in which case, if such limited partner chooses to exercise its redemption right, it must exercise its redemption right for all of its limited partnership units.